 The Chase Freedom Flex and Freedom Unlimited Cards

 OK, so technically these are two different cards.
-But holding either one of them is a fantastic idea, especially if you already have the Chase Sapphire Preferred® Card … and even if you don’t.
+But holding either one of them is a fantastic idea, especially if you already have the Chase Sapphire Preferred Card … and even if you don't.

-That’s significant because both cards earn bonuses on spending categories that you won’t currently earn from the Chase Sapphire cards.
-While earning the bonus on the Preferred Card is a great start, using these Freedom cards on your everyday spending is a better bet.
+That's significant because both cards earn bonuses on spending categories that you won't currently earn from the Chase Sapphire cards.
+While earning the bonus on the Preferred Card is a great start, using these Freedom cards for your everyday spending is a better bet.

-On the Chase Freedom Flex℠, you’ll earn a $200 bonus (20,000 Chase Ultimate Rewards points) after you spend $500 in the first three months of card membership.
-With the Chase Freedom Unlimited®, you’ll earn an additional 1.5% back (1.5x Chase points) on all spending up to $20,000 spent in your first year.
-That’s worth up to $300 cash back, or 30,000 Chase Ultimate Rewards points.
+On the Chase Freedom Flexâ„ , you'll earn a $200 bonus (20,000 Chase Ultimate Rewards points) after you spend $500 in the first three months of card membership.

-That’s an incredible deal for cards with no annual fee.
+Either offer is an incredible deal for cards with no annual fee.

 Read More: Chase Freedom Flex vs Freedom Unlimited: Which Version is Right for You